 With that said, a much simpler way to think about it is this: women’s hormonal shifts over our lifetime contribute to particular health concerns, and various forms of IF have been used throughout history as a safe and natural therapeutic method to both support health and vitality and prevent disease.
 Unless you belong to certain groups of women who are probably better off avoiding fasting of any sort (more on this later), you are very likely to reap some serious health benefits.

-Curious if the health condition you’re working on is part of the list of health conditions that intermittent fasting can support you with?
+Curious if the health condition you’re working on is part of the list of health conditions that intermittent fasting for women can support you with?
 Keep on reading to see if yours is included here.
 And in case your condition isn’t one of the ones noted below please don’t infer that IF isn’t right for you!
 The following is just an intro to the myriad of ways IF improves women’s health.
 Stick with me because in future articles I will be rolling out the many conditions that women struggle with and how to use IF to help as a positive, safe and effective intervention to dial in your health and wellness.
 Ladies, this is just the beginning!

 Studies have clearly shown that the use of therapeutic fasting is beneficial to reproductive health in women.
 One main reason for this is that various health conditions related to endocrine dysfunction in women such as obesity, metabolic syndrome and Polycystic Ovarian Syndrome (PCOS) can be helped by the correct use of fasting, including IF.